The Master, Helen Rogerson, welcomes you to Sexey's Hospital and tells you who we are and how to apply.

 Monthly maintenance contributions are subsidised by the Hospital, and produce from the two acre south-facing organic garden is provided by the gardener, according to season and as availability allows..

 A key facet of life at Sexey's is the community lifestyle that we lead, and the support that each Resident provides to each other.
 In the summer months, regular outings are organised by the Residents and most weeks they disappear on visits to local sites and towns.
 In the winter, outings are organised to the local theatres.
 This is very much due to the generosity of Sexey's School who very kindly help with the provision of a mini bus.
 Once a week those Residents, who so wish, meet for a games evening playing scrabble and cards.

-Our new community room was completed in October 2020; sadly because of COVID we are not able to use it just yet.
+Our new community room was completed in October 2020.
 The room, known as the Blackford Room, will support the community focus of the Hospital and allow for improved social gatherings, and a place for relaxation for our Residents with views across our gardens towards the Dovecote..
 As our Residents, in line with national trends, live longer and external care is delivered under private or social services arrangements, our Residents will reside longer in Sexey's Hospital; it is therefore important that we adjust and move forward to meet these new social demands and changes.
 The project demonstrates that we are a dynamic, and a continual developing almshouse that is an integral part of the Bruton community.